shorebirdtech/docs/docs/guides/release/ios.md

 ### Create a Shorebird patch

-To make this patch available to your users, run `shorebird patch ios-alpha`.
+To make this patch available to your users, run `shorebird patch ios`.

 ```
-$ shorebird patch ios-alpha
+$ shorebird patch ios
-[WARN] iOS support is in an alpha state.
-See https://docs.shorebird.dev/status#ios-alpha for more information.
+[WARN] iOS support is beta.
+Some apps may run slower after patching.
+See https://docs.shorebird.dev/status for more information.
 ✓ Fetching apps (0.4s)
 ✓ Building release (61.5s)
 ✓ Detected release version 1.0.4+1 (44ms)